 As the largest city in the Midwest, Chicago is a hub for people of all different backgrounds.
 The LGBTQ community is no exception.
-Whether you’re searching for thriving nightlife or underground culture while in town, check out the best gay neighborhoods that Chicago has to offer.
+Whether you’re searching for thriving nightlife or underground culture, check out the best gay neighborhoods that Chicago has to offer.

-The neighborhoods listed here are known for being the best gay areas in Chicago, but the truth is that practically everywhere in the city is a safe bet for LGBTQ acceptance.
+The neighborhoods listed here are known for being the best gay areas in Chicago.
+But keep in mind that practically everywhere in the city is a safe bet for LGBTQ acceptance.
 NerdWallet even lists Chicago as the 10th most gay-friendly city in the US.

 The original and most frequented Chicago gay neighborhood, Boystown stretches along Halsted Street on the north side of the city.
 There’s no mistaking Boystown for anywhere else.

 Visitors to this vibrant, walkable neighborhood will find themselves greeted by rainbow-colored posts that line the streets.
 Since the 1970s, this area has been a center of acceptance and free expression where the Chicago LGBTQ community thrives.

 Boystown is the official home of the Chicago Pride Parade.
 It’s one of the largest pride celebrations in the world, with over a million in attendance each year.

 The community also hosts an annual street festival called Market Days, which features a concert lineup of prominent LGBTQ artists and booths filled with food, drinks, and crafts.